4 "Easter Egg" Locations in El Retiro

 Conclusion

 El Retiro Park is filled with a variety of interesting locations to explore, but some are lesser known than others.
 For frequent visitors who are looking for something new to explore, or for newcomers who are looking to go on an adventure, I have identified 4 unique "easter egg" locations in El Retiro Park.
 From a personal standpoint, it was a good experience to seek out these locations because they required me to dig deeper into the park and make my own discoveries.
-In this light, searching for unique locations in El Retiro Park has given me a lens through which I can continue to explore the city of Madrid.
+I hope you will also be inspired to make your own discoveries in the park and explore the city of Madrid!

 SOURCES